 - Sertraline (Zoloft)

 The FDA also has approved a separate class of antidepressants called bupropion (Aplenzin, Wellbutrin XL) to treat SAD.
-It can be a good option if you want to avoid the side effects of SSRIs, which can include weight gain and loss of sex drive.
+It can be a good option if you are sensitive to the side effects of SSRIs, which can include weight gain and loss of sex drive.

 Your doctor might tell you to take your meds before your symptoms start.
 It could take several weeks before you feel the full effects of the drugs.